SCHH-Commons/presentations/ai-intro/index.md

 ---

+class: example

 .left-column[
+### Simple Chat
+- Requesting information about snakes around SCHH
+]

+.right-column[
+<iframe src="chat?src=chats/snakes.md"></iframe>
+]

+---

+class: example

+.left-column[
 ### Meal Planning
-- 1 - Ask for the meal plan with some specific guidance
+- Ask for a one-week meal plan for two, providing specific instructions
-- 2 - Get a shopping list to use directly or add to an shopping app
+- Get a shopping list for purchasing the needed ingredients
-- 3 - Get a step-by-step recipe for one of the meals
+- Get a step-by-step recipe for one of the meals
 ]

 .right-column[